wp-plugins/huzzaz-video-gallery/readme.txt

 == Screenshots ==

-1. Easy to set up, organize and manage a beautiful video gallery
+1. Put your video gallery anywhere, even in a blog post!
-2. Responsive and fills up any containing element
+2. Now, it's super easy to set up, organize and manage a beautiful video gallery
-3. You can even put it in a blog post
+2. The video gallery is responsive and will fill up any containing element

 == Changelog ==